 The search Chair prepares a written appointment recommendation with the following documentation:

-Preferably as one PDF

 Letter of recommendation signed by the search Chair addressed to the Dean of Medicine.
 This letter will include the following details:

 Listing of search committee members (as previously approved by the Dean)

-A brief description of the search process (e.g. where the position was advertised; number of candidates who applied; a description of the documentation provided to committee members; if members of the committee were unanimous in their selection)
+A brief description of the search process (e.g., where the position was advertised; number of candidates who applied; a description of the documentation provided to committee members; if members of the committee were unanimous in their selection)

 The requested appointment term (see “First Appointment Term” below)

+A summary of the candidate’s scholarly achievements and impact; i.e. a rationale why the recommended candidate merits the Named Chair appointment.

+By policy, Endowed and Limited Chair appointments are normally at the rank of Professor.
+When recommending a candidate who is currently at the rank of Associate Professor, the recommendation letter must clearly address how the candidate has exhibited exemplary creativity, leadership and commitment to advance the field to hold a Named Chair.
+Assistant Professors will only be considered for Professorships.

 Candidate’s up-to-date CV

-Preferably as a separate MS Word file

-Draft letter of appointment on letterhead, unsigned (see "Appointment Letter" below)
+Draft letter of appointment on letterhead, unsigned as a Word file (see "Appointment Letter" below.)
+Chair appointments normally start on the first of the month.

 ADDITIONAL GUIDELINES: Named Chair tied to a University leadership position